 This isn’t about paying more for your services, but getting the best quality and value from those services.

-Over the past few months, Health and Community Services has been working to design this new model with:
+Health and Community Services are working to design this new model with:

 - our own clinical specialists, surgeons, consultants, doctors and nurses

 - community and voluntary organisations

 It has their support as the Island’s health and care experts.

 We are looking for a core group of clinical and professional experts to become members of the